 1. Emerging trend for my idea

 2. A shortage of people doing what I do.

 3. I have a better/more efficient way to do something

 4. People are doing more business online

 5. People are more open and aware to what I have to offer

 What will jump up and stop your business from succeeding?

 Take a good hard look at the top 10 reasons businesses fail, 66% percent in 10 years is not the best odds.
-Being brutally honest about the strengths and limitations of your business might take a bit of the shine off of your passion project, but at the same time, you give yourself the chance to start off your new venture on a solid footing!
+Being brutally honest about the internal and external factors that will impact your business might take a bit of the shine off of your business idea and feel like work, but it will be well worth the effort.

 Don't know how to start?
 Download our SWOT template and start filling your answer for each quadrant.

 Need help taking a deeper dive into analyzing your business ideas?
 We can help!